rook/rook/Documentation/ceph-common-issues.md

 * If `useAllDevices: true`, Rook expects to find local devices attached to the nodes.
 If no devices are found, no OSDs will be created.
 * If `useAllDevices: false`, OSDs will only be created if `deviceFilter` is specified.
 * Only local devices attached to the nodes will be configurable by Rook.
 In other words, the devices must show up under `/dev`.
   * The devices must not have any partitions or filesystems on them.
-Rook will only configure raw devices.
-Partitions are not yet supported.
+Rook will only configure raw devices or GPT partitions.

 ## OSD pods are failing to start